DB-Distribution

 Prerequisites: MK 303 [Min Grade: C](Can be taken Concurrently)

 DB 400.
-Analytics in Distribution.
+Distribution Analytics.
 3 Hours.

-Prerequisites: DB 320 [Min Grade: C] and QM 215 [Min Grade: C]
+Prerequisites: DB 320 [Min Grade: C] and BUS 214 [Min Grade: C] or QM 215 [Min Grade: C]

 DB 410.
 Creative Solutions in Distribution.
 3 Hours.

-This course focuses on enhancing students’ abilities to use design approaches and tools for identifying and implementing innovation and growth opportunities in the channel of distribution for business–to–business firms.
+Students learn to apply creative solutions to the increasingly complex problems in the relationship between manufacturers and distributors.
+An experimental approach to problem solving and data gathering, methods of visualization and journey mapping enhance students’ abilities to use design approaches and tools for identifying and implementing innovation and growth opportunities in the channel of distribution for business–to–business firms.

 Prerequisites: DB 320 [Min Grade: C]